ssube/deploy-lock/README.md

 - service (namespace)
 - branch (`ref`)

-When _locking_ a path, only the full path is locked, not parents.
+When _locking_ a path, only the leaf path is locked, not parents.

-When _checking_ a path, each segment is checked recursively, so a lock at `apps/staging` will prevent all services from being deployed into both the A and B clusters.
+When _checking_ a path, each segment is checked recursively, so a lock at `apps/staging` will prevent all services from being deployed into both the `apps/staging/a` and `apps/staging/b` clusters.

 - cluster comes first because that is how we structure the git repositories (repo = cluster, branch = env)
 - to lock multiple clusters in the same environment, run the command repeatedly with the same lock data
 - to lock a specific branch, put it in the path: `apps/staging/a/auth-app/main`

-Ultimately, the deploy path's layout should follow the hierarchy of resources that you may want to lock.
-One potential order is:
+Ultimately, the deploy path's layout should follow the hierarchy of resources that you want to lock.
+One potential order, for a multi-cloud Kubernetes architecture, is:

 - cloud
 - account
+- region
 - network
 - cluster
 - namespace
+- resource name

-Such as `aws/staging/apps/a/auth-app` or `gcp/production/build/gitlab/runner`.
+Such as `aws/staging/us-east-1/apps/a/auth-app/api` or `gcp/production/us-east4-a/tools/gitlab/runner/ci`.

+Including the region in the path can be limiting, but also allows locking an entire provider-region in case of serious upstream incidents.

 ### Lock Data